OHIO-ECT/ITS-4900-SDx-HW-01/README.md

     e.  tracert 8.8.8.8

-    f.  tracert -d <Linux GUI IP>
+    f.  tracert -d <Ubuntu-GUI IP>

-36. In the Linux GUI, for each of the following commands, start Wireshark, select correct NIC, run the command, stop Wireshark and save the capture file.
+36. In the Ubuntu-GUI, for each of the following commands, start Wireshark, select correct NIC, run the command, stop Wireshark and save the capture file.
 Keeps notes for each command run and at what point packets were generated after the command was issued. **Some commands do may not generate any network traffic!**

     a.  ip route